-Surgical techniques may sometimes be used to treat stress incontinence and prostate problems.
+Surgery may sometimes be suggested to treat stress incontinence and prostate problems.

-Intermittent catheterisation may be recommended if the problem is failure to empty the bladder resulting in much residual urine.
-It involves the insertion of hollow tubes into the urethra to drain urine away from the bladder and can be administered by the individual concerned, a carer or nurse.
+Intermittent catheterisation may be recommended if the problem is failure to empty the bladder and a significant amount of urine remains in the bladder.
+This involves inserting a hollow tube into the urethra to drain urine away from the bladder.

 How can I help myself?

-There are many ways in which you can help overcome bladder problems.
+There are many things you can do to help overcome bladder problems.
 Many are very simple, such as changes in the set-up of your bathroom, the use of practical aids and changes in your daily routine.

 In Parkinson’s, many incontinence problems are caused by difficulties with the practicalities of going to the toilet.
-An incontinence advisor or an occupational therapist can assess any difficulties you have and advise on ways of overcoming these.
-Some of the suggestions they may make include:
+An incontinence advisor or an occupational therapist can assess problems and advise on ways to overcome these.
+They may suggest, for example:

-- using a stool to lift your feet off the ground can make you more comfortable if the toilet is too high
+- using a stool to lift your feet off the ground to make you more comfortable if the toilet is too high

 - a raised toilet seat if the toilet is too low